D/2.7 Managing and investigating potential breaches of the QUT Code for responsible conduct of research

 If at any stage in the application of this policy and procedures it is considered that misconduct or unsatisfactory performance may have occurred which is not related to research activities, the relevant allegations may be referred to an appropriate officer for management in accordance with relevant policies and procedures.

-(e) External obligations
+(e) External obligations and reporting

 (f) Frivolous and vexatious complaints